jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_worksheet_group_rows_intro2.rs` - An example of how to group
   worksheet rows into outlines.

+* `doc_worksheet_group_rows1.rs` - An example of how to group worksheet rows into outlines.

+* `doc_worksheet_group_rows2.rs` - An example of how to group worksheet rows into outlines.
+This example shows hows to add secondary groups within a primary grouping.
+Excel requires at least one row between each outline grouping at the same level.

 * `doc_worksheet_group_symbols_above.rs` - An example of how to group
   worksheet rows into outlines.
 This example puts the expand/collapse